marcin-pajak/csg/README.md

 #### Semantics

 Don't try to name classes to get more semantic code.
 Semantics is about elements only.
-Attributes should be sensible for other developers, not machines
+Attributes should be sensible for other developers, not machines.

-#### Keep your selectors short
+#### Specificity of the selectors

 To avoid problems with performance, maintanence and entanglement in general, do not use nested selectors.
 What is more, it helps to avoid location dependency.

 #### The Single Responsibility Principle

-Use OOCSS and prefixed classes for differend layers and behaviours in your code.
+Use OOCSS and prefixed classes for different layers and behaviours in your code.

 ### Progressive enhancement
-Use Modernizr for feature detection
+Use Modernizr to detect implemented features of the browser.

+**Important**
+There is a grunt task to generate custom Modernizr build.

 ### Grid